 Aloe Barbadensis (Organic Aloe) Juice, Blue Green Algae Tincture (Alcohol Free), Alpha Lipoic Acid, Blue Hibiscus Extract, Persea americana (Avocado) Oil, Candelilla Wax, Carnosine, Centella Asiatica, Citric Acid, Cocos nucifera (Organic Coconut) Oil, Lavendula angustifolia (Organic Lavender) Distillate, Anthemis nobilis (Roman Chamomile) Distillate, Elderberry Extract, Simmondsia chinensis (Jojoba) Oil, Vitis vinifera (Grapeseed) Oil, Green Tea Extract, Prunus dulcis (Sweet Almond) Oil, Hamamelis virginiana (Witch Hazel), Glacial Clay, Camellia sinensis (Organic Green Tea) Extract, Urtica dioica (Organic Nettle Leaf) Extract, Stellaria media (Organic Chickweed) Extract, Ulmus fulva (Organic Slippery Elm) Extract, Lavender Essential Oil, Leuconostoc/Radish Root Ferment Filtrate, Magnesium Ascorbyl Phosphate (Vitamin C), Silybum marianum (Organic Milk Thistle) Extract, Althea officinalis (Organic Marshmallow Root) Extract, Niacinamide, Avena sativa (Oat) Extract, Tocopherol (Vitamin E), Cannabis sativa (Hemp) Oil, Salix nigra (Black Willow Bark) Extract, Narcissus Essential Oil, Rosmarinus officinalis (Rosemary) Oleoresin, Sea Kelp Bioferment, Azadirachta indica (Neem) Oil, Tomato Seed Oil, Vegetable Glycerin

-The reduction of big pores in nose is a realistic and doable task with the right ingredients and steps taken.
+The reduction of big pores in nose and face is a realistic and doable task with the right ingredients and steps taken.
 Remember to keep skin calm and avoid excessive amounts of sun.
 Follow these tips above, and you should be on the right track to smaller nose pores soon.

 https://www.healthline.com/health/beauty-skin-care/how-to-get-rid-of-large-pores#hydrate, https://www.ipsy.com/blog/clay-mask-benefits, https://beverlyhillsmd.com/large-pores/, https://www.byrdie.com/best-pore-minimizers-4588902, https://www.inspirebeautyshop.com/remove-blackheads-with-clay-masks/, https://skinkraft.com/blogs/articles/zinc-for-acne